Authorisations and Waivers

 Virginia has had senior management and advisory positions in the professional and regulatory bodies for pharmacy, physiotherapy, dentistry and medicine (specifically clinical radiology and oncology), with a particular focus on education, training, standards and quality assurance.

-In recent years Virginia has qualified as a management coach and mediator and currently works free-lance using these skills to support individuals and organisations alongside her education and training consultancy.
-She also volunteers as an NHS complaints advocate.
+In recent years Virginia has qualified as a management coach and workplace mediator and currently works free-lance using these skills to support individuals and organisations alongside her education and training consultancy.

 Equality and Diversity